Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 posted: 01/02/2007

-Veal stew with mushrooms and bacon in wine cream sauce
+Veal roast with wine sauce

 Be notified of updates and events: